-The Choreographic Fellowship is intended to help achieve our long-term goal (outcome) that high-quality New Zealand art is developed.
-The results we are looking for include:
+The Creative New Zealand Choreographic Fellowship is intended to help achieve one of Creative New Zealand’s long-term outcomes, that high-quality New Zealand art is developed.
+The results we are looking for include the:

-- the development of new skills and arts practice
+- development of new skills and arts practice

-The fellowship funds a choreographic project and/or programme of activity.
-It provides the time and/or resources for the fellow to commit to a period of deep investigation, experimentation or research in their practice.
-The project or programme must be completed within 24 months of Creative New Zealand offering the fellowship.
+Up to $100,000 is available over two years to fund a choreographic project.
+It provides the time and/or resources for the fellow to commit to a period of deep investigation, experimentation or research in their practice, and towards their project.
+The project must be completed within 24 months of Creative New Zealand offering the fellowship.